graphcommerce-org/graphcommerce/docs/framework/translations.md

 import { i18n } from '@lingui/core'
 ```

-## Automatically extracting all translations
+## Generating translation files with all translations

 Run `yarn lingui`.
 All new (missing) translations will be added to translations
 files: